ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

 - Remove unused options from Ninja Forms integration.
-- Now logging all sign-ups from Ninja Forms integrations when using [MailChimp for WordPress Premium](https://mc4wp.com/premium-features/).
+- Now logging all sign-ups from Ninja Forms integrations when using [Mailchimp for WordPress Premium](https://mc4wp.com/premium-features/).

 **Additions**

 - Added Gravity Forms integration.
-You can now integrate with Gravity Forms by adding the "MailChimp" field to your forms.
+You can now integrate with Gravity Forms by adding the "Mailchimp" field to your forms.

 #### 4.1.9 - September 19, 2017